Kurko-hub/Computer-Animation/README.md

 # Computer-Animation
-The .7z is the latest version of the animation, where include all the extra files, like images and the song.
+The Yumme Nikki.7z is the latest version of the animation, where include all the extra files, like images and the song.
 In this file, theres a folder called "Proyecto", which contains all the progress, the diferent .blends in this folder indicate the duration of the video, and the "ultimate" version is the longers (547.blend)

-The .rar contains a video of the recording of the animation running with music.
+The Yumme Nikki.rar contains a video of the recording of the animation playing with music.

-The .blend are exersice from the class.
+The rest of the .blend files, are exersice from the class.